Companies boost seasonal hiring ahead of festive season

 Amazon’s move

-Amazon India added that it remains committed to creating work opportunities and investing in India.
-Every year, the company strengthens its teams significantly with thousands of seasonal associates working across Amazon’s operations network ahead of the festive season, to enhance the shopping experience for its customers and enable faster deliveries.
+Amazon Indiaemains committed to creating work opportunities and investing in India.
+Every year, the company strengthens its teams significantly with thousands of seasonal associates working across Amazon’s operations network ahead of the festival season to enhance the shopping experience for its customers and enable faster deliveries.

 “In 2021, we created more than 1,10,000 seasonal work opportunities, which helped elevate Amazon’s fulfilment and delivery capabilities to meet the surge in customer demand during the festive season This year too, we will welcome seasonal associates as they join our associates at Amazon’s fulfilment centers and delivery network across the country,” an Amazon spokesperson added.